-The vacation policy of the Commonwealth of Puerto Rico that applies to the PRDOJ's employees provides for the accumulation of 15 days of vacations and 18 days of sick leave annually.
-According to Act 8-2017, the accumulation for new employees is 12 days annually of sick leave as of February 2017.
-Vacations may be accumulated up to a maximum of 60 days and sick leave up to a maximum of 90 days.
-In the event of employee resignation, the employee is paid accumulated vacations up to the maximum allowed.
+According to Act 26-2017 the compensated absences policy of the Commonwealth of Puerto Rico that applies to the PRDOJ's employees provides for the accumulation of 15 days of vacations and 12 days of sick leave annually Vacations may be accumulated up to a maximum of 67.5 days and sick leave up to a maximum of 96 days.
+In the event of employee resignation or termination, the employee is paid accumulated vacations up to the maximum allowed.
+There is no payment upon employment termination for accumulated sick leave days.
+According to GASB 16, there is not accrual of sick leave days in the financial statements.